 If you are traveling to Hyderabad and food isn't the first thing on your mind, what are you really thinking?
-We really take our food seriously and although we're nuts about biryani (which is the best in India, okay? okay), there are some lesser known dishes that you've got to try.
-We've gathered our meat loving friends and asked them to take a pick of the best and the must-try (iconic) dishes in Hyderabad.
-Now, that's what we have for you.
+We really take our food seriously and although we're nuts about biryani (which is the best in India, okay? okay), there are some lesser-known dishes that you've got to try.
+To help you with that, we gathered our food-loving friends and asked them to take a pick of the best and the must-try (iconic) dishes in Hyderabad.
+Read on to see what they had to say.

 Onion Kheer To Boti Masala: Have You Tried These Hyderabadi Dishes?